yuercl/yuercl/README.md

 -->

 - 🌟🌟🌟🌟🌟 Java、JavaScript、TypeScript
-- 🌟🌟🌟🌟 Web3, Crypto, Payment, IoT, Crawler, Smart City, Big Data, Settlement and Risk Control, E-commerce, Marketing, Logistics and Freight、Security
+- 🌟🌟🌟🌟 Web3, Crypto, Payment, IoT, Distributed Crawler, Smart City, Big Data, Settlement and Risk Control, E-commerce, Marketing, Logistics and Freight、Security
 - 😄 Lovers of Buddhism, Zhouyi and Numerology, Familiar with Buddhist classics and Confucian culture
 - 🤔 Enjoys reading and has a passion for philosophy and contemplation
 - 📒 Personal notes to https://notes.zgrep.me